daveswaves/elixir_systems/README.md

 ![Image of search_products](docs/imgs/search_products.png)

-NOTE: Search only works if the exact case and full SKU is entered.
+NOTE: Search only works if the exact case and full SKU is entered (a short-sight that needs changing).
 Neither of the following return any records:

 * `heater`
 * `3ft_tube-heater`